AlwaysExtreme/Security-Portfolio/_posts/2019-03-04-Final-Portfolio-Reflection.md

 Present weekly findings either in groups or as a stand ups to discuss the milestones, challenges, and what roadblocks are encountered.**

-Identified through a group presentation how social engineering has a huge impact on the way malware is able to spread.
-Pulled off the group presentation regarding the issue with our team member leaving by effectively communicating over Slack, Microsoft Teams & Facebook messenger.
+Identified through a group presentation how social engineering has a huge impact on the way malware is able to spread, pulling it off even with our team member leaving by effectively communicating over Slack and Microsoft Teams.

 We did a good job of communicating to pull our team through the presentation.
 With this we identified that communication is very important, it is one of the foundations of what makes a true leader and a team successful.